Frequently Asked Questions

 I don't live near Boston.
 Can I still participate?
 Will there be group runs in my area?

 Of course you can participate!
-PMC attracts runners from around the country.
+TMT attracts runners from around the country.
 Each participant will receive a copy of the official marathon training program.
 We will post training schedules and articles on nutrition and injury prevention in Resources for Runners.
 Runners can also stay connected through detailed emails, pictures, and phone calls from the coach about the team’s training sessions.

 If you want to organize a run in your area and there are other team members nearby, then, by all means, yes!
-We will be looking for "captains" in certain areas who would be willing to set a time and a meeting place and send an email announcement to other President's Marathon Challenge participants in the area.
+We will be looking for "captains" in certain areas who would be willing to set a time and a meeting place and send an email announcement to other Tufts Marathon Team participants in the area.
 If you would like to be a captain for your neck of the woods, send us and email.

 What are training sessions like?
 When do they begin, and where do they take place?

-TRAINING SCHEDULE: Sept 2009 - Apr 2010
+TRAINING SCHEDULE: 2011 - 2012

 Water and nourishment provided during and after training runs!